Connecting a Nation: Bringing care to remote villages in Bhutan through WTI's Hub and Spoke Model

 How the hub and spoke model expands access

-WTI uses a hub and spoke model to strengthen care across regions by connecting larger referral hospitals with smaller, remote clinics through telehealth.
-In this model, national and regional hospitals serve as hubs, providing specialist support to surrounding facilities with fewer resources or less specialized staff.
-Remote clinics can consult with specialists at the hub in real time for urgent or complex cases.
-Both hubs and spokes also receive support from WTI’s global corps of volunteer specialists.
+WTI’s hub and spoke model strengthens care across regions by connecting referral hospitals with smaller health centers through telehealth.
+National and regional hospitals serve as hubs, providing specialist support to surrounding facilities with fewer resources.
+When a complex case arises, clinicians at a spoke site can consult with specialists at the hub in real time.
+Hubs and spokes can also connect with WTI’s global corps of volunteer specialists when additional expertise is needed.
+This reduces unnecessary referrals, eases pressure on national hospitals, and keeps more care within local communities.

 Bhutan: Building a national telehealth network

-In the Kingdom of Bhutan, a small country in the Himalayas, WTI is building an national telehealth network to strengthen the country’s health system and reach extremely remote communities that have little to no healthcare access.
+In the Kingdom of Bhutan, a small country in the Himalayas, WTI is working with local healthcare leaders to build a coordinated telehealth network that reaches across the country, including extremely remote communities that have little to no healthcare access.

 Reaching remote communities with psychiatric care

-The outer layer of the hub and spoke model includes extremely rural communities such as Lunana and Laya.
+The spoke sites include extremely rural communities such as Lunana and Laya.
 Lunana is so remote that it can only be reached on foot.
-A community health worker comes to visit the village once a month and see patients, otherwise the community has no access to healthcare.
+A community health worker comes to visit the village once a month and sees patients, otherwise the community has no access to healthcare.
 There is a community health worker and general practitioner stationed in Laya, but health services are limited and any sort of specialized care is out of reach.

-WTI has donated two telehealth devices to Laya and Lunana, which will be used for regular psychiatry clinics.
-A psychiatrist at Jigme Dorji will connect into the device to see patients who need psychiatric care.
-Additionally, medical specialists from Jigme Dorji and WTI’s international network will support the community health worker with patient care support in a variety of specialties.
+WTI donated telehealth devices to Laya and Lunana, which will be used for regular psychiatry clinics.
+A psychiatrist at Jigme Dorji will connect into the device to see patients who need psychiatric care, and WTI’s entire corps of medical specialists can also support the community health worker with care needs.

 Strengthening ICU care across the country